 Private and public exogenous expenditures have different impacts on the sectoral balances.
-The same rate of growth in income has varying implications for the domestic private sector’s financial balance (saving minus investment or, equivalently, income minus private spending) depending on the composition of the demand driving that growth.
+The same rate of growth in income has varying implications for the domestic private sector’s financial balance (saving minus investment or, equivalently, disposable income minus private spending) depending on the composition of the demand driving that growth.
 An increase in private investment pushes the private sector toward deficit.
 Even though the investment boosts income, saving will not rise as much as investment because of leakage to taxes and imports.
 In contrast, government spending adds income and saving for a given level of investment.
 An implication is that growth driven by private expenditure that occurs without compensating growth in government spending pushes the private sector into deficit except to the extent that net exports counter the effect.

 A growth regime reliant on private sector deficits is likely to come unstuck sooner or later.
 It implies depletion of net financial wealth and a likelihood of growing private indebtedness.
 Since households and firms, unlike a currency-issuing government, are financially constrained, this process has financial limits.
 Recent history culminating in the global financial crisis reflects this.
 Eventually, households and firms are compelled by circumstances to restore balance sheets to more normal levels.
 For growth to be sustained without exacerbating the tendencies to financial fragility already inherent in the present economic system, demand, and government spending in particular, would have to grow in a way that is compatible with ongoing domestic private sector surpluses.